autarch/houseabsolute.com/content/resume/index.md

 bugs and performance issues that affect the Platform.
 I also led **blame-free postmorterms** for outages and other severe incidents as needed.

-For quarterly planning, I worked closely with the CTO, Director of Engineering, and Product team.
+For quarterly planning, I worked with the CTO, Director of Engineering, and Product team.
 During this process we **defined my team's OKRs and KPIs**, as well as determined which projects to prioritize based on customer and company needs.

-In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy, working closely with the CTO and CEO.
+In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy, working directly with the CTO and CEO.

 I was a leader in our **technical hiring**, helping **define our hiring process for engineers**, as well as contributing to our **onboarding